Supporting education in history & architecture

 Tour Guide Donation Partnerships

-Until early 2020 when walking tours were suspended, tour guides donated 50% of their gratuities to local non-profit organizations with missions that supported education, history, and architecture.
+Until early 2020 when we stopped walking tours and started virtual events, tour guides donated 50% of their gratuities to local non-profit organizations with missions that supported education, history, and architecture.
 Past partners included Albany Park Theater Project, Archeworks, and the Rebuilding Exchange.

 Free Guided Monadnock Tours